Circulation problems overlap patient groups.

 A thousand questions swarmed through my mind: How did she develop gangrene without being exposed to cold?
 Why are doctors allowing it to fester?
 What is the immediate course of treatment?
 How come I was brought in at such a late stage of the disease progression?

 The lack of circulation in lower extremities can lead to foot ulcerations.
 This can resemble the more common diabetic foot ulcer.
-We scheduled an appointment to see her neurologist and assess neuropathy.
+We scheduled an appointment to see her neurology specialist and assess neuropathy.
 He scheduled a peripheral angiogram.
 Her toe continued to fester as we waited weeks for the results.

-At the next appointment we were shown x-rays and told that the three tibial arteries were extremely narrowed.
+At the next appointment we were shown radiopaque x-rays and told that the three tibial arteries were extremely narrowed.
 Neither was a candidate for a stent or bypass.
 Such severe circulation would affect healing after localized amputation.
 The medical recommendation was amputation of at least the lower leg.

 I began to see why there was treatment hesitation.
 My relative argued to remove just her gangrenous toe.
 She was locking horns with the physician and wanted to find someone that would appease her demands.
 Eventually a surgeon was found.
 However, healing issues anticipated by prior professionals surfaced.
 Continuing to fight extensive amputation, the surgeon agreed to remove half the foot.
 Surprisingly, the amputation healed with her poor circulation.

 Unable to keep her against her will, she was discharged under the care of three assistants—a nurse to administer medications and provide physical therapy, someone to drive her to and from medical appointments, and someone to help with household chores—the trifecta of optimum homecare.